nathen418/Interesting-Ideas/README.md

 - Raspi 4B CM SATA NAS
 - Raspi Pico + ESP32 smart thermostat
 - Raspi Pico + ESP32 smart speaker
-- Full Unifi + Dell PowerEdge rack
+- Full Unifi + Dell PowerEdge rack  ---- IN PROGRESS
 - Learn PfSense
 - Raspi Pico alarm clock with dual 7-seg displays (add an ESP32 for on the go programming?)
 - Fully functional and public facing url shortener for my website and affiliated links
-- Self hosted email server
+- Self hosted email server ----- NO NO NO NO NO NO NO NO NO NO NO
 - Lightning detector and triangulation
 - ADSB antenna with display with an SDR for tuning into the ATC transmissions
 - Car key fob code replay device, (raspi pico and sdr)